Spring Term 1 2023-24

 We began our learning about sound with making some quick links to our prior knowledge.
 The children had to think about what they already know about sound and this helped us create some questions we wanted to find out about sound as part of our science learning journey.

 We have been learning more about how sounds are made and how they can travel through different media.
 The children built on their prior learning of the states of matter and they were able to explain with examples how sound travels through solids, liquids and gases.
-We carried out a fun experiment where we could feel the vibrations through our head harps!
-The children also explored how they were able to change the pitch with their make-shift instruments!
+We carried out a fun experiment making cup and string telephones The children also explored how they were able to change the pitch with their make-shift instruments!

 We applied our maths skills in science and learnt more about how sound can travel through various media.
 The children had to consider how many meters sound could travel every second through glass, gold, air or rubber for example.
 They then had to order the materials based on the speeds.
 We also explored how different musical instruments made sounds and what would vibrate to make the sounds.